ScyllaDB University Live | Free Virtual Training Event

 How X Cloud Autoscaling Works¶

 ScyllaDB Cloud continuously monitors your cluster to keep resource usage as close as possible to a specified target utilization.
 For example, if you set a target of 90% storage utilization, the system automatically adjusts the cluster configuration to try to maintain that level.
 This is an ongoing process.
+If a cluster needs adjustment, ScyllaDB Cloud will perform a scaling operation.

 Instance Selection and Optimization¶